skip-mev/connect/providers/apis/polymarket/README.md

 example: `95128817762909535143571435260705470642391662537976312011260538371392879420759`

-The Provider simply calls the `/price` endpoint of the CLOB API.
+The Provider simply calls the `/midpoint` endpoint of the CLOB API.
 There are two query parameters:

 * token_id
-* side

-Side can be either `buy` or `sell`.
-For this provider, we hardcode the side to `buy`.

 ## Market Config